-In this tutorial, we will show you how to install and configuration of HAProxy on your CentOS 6 server.
+In this tutorial, we will show you how to install and configure HAProxy on your CentOS 6 server.
 For those of you who didn’t know, HAProxy is a free and open-source Linux application used for load balancing network traffic.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘